 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Satisfactory on 12th October 2011
+- Previous Ofsted grade: Requires improvement on 20th January 2016

 - Ofsted report: View the Ofsted report

 The schools we choose, and what we say about them, are founded on parents’ views.
 If you know this school, please share your views with us.